eth-brownie/brownie/docs/api-network.rst

     A dictionary of bytes4 signatures for each contract method.

-    If you have a signature and need to find the method name, use ``ContractContainer.get_method``.
+    If you have a signature and need to find the method name, use :func:`ContractContainer.get_method <ContractContainer.get_method>`.

     .. code-block:: python